Rinsanga1/OpenWeatherApp/README.md

 4. Open your web browser and go to the host provided when you run flask

-5. Enter the city you want.
+5. Enter the city you want and press Search.